Are You Stuck in a Burnout Cycle?

 Damiana: The star compounded of damiana is apigenin, which targets the nervous system to help to reduce anxiety.

-Schisandra berries: By regulating cortisol levels, schisandra berries can boost mood and help you feel less stressed out.
+Schizandra berries: By regulating cortisol levels, schizandra berries can boost mood and help you feel less stressed out.

 So, if you're feeling stressed out, don't worry!
 You're not alone, and there are plenty of ways to complete the burnout cycle and find your way back to a happier, calmer you.

 Nagoski, E., & Nagoski, A. (2019).
 Burnout: The secret to solving the stress cycle.
 Random House.

 Panossian, A., Hambardzumyan, M., Hovhanissyan, A., & Wikman, G. (2007).
 The Adaptogens Rhodiola and Schizandra Modify the Response to Immobilization Stress in Rabbits by Suppressing the Increase of Phosphorylated Stress-activated Protein Kinase, Nitric Oxide and Cortisol.
 Drug Target Insights, 2, 117739280700200. https://doi.org/10.1177/117739280700200011